aj10k/dwm/README.md

-# Luke's build of dwm
+# aj10k's build of dwm

+A fork from LukeSmith/dwm with a very few adjustemnt for my liking
 ## FAQ

 > What are the bindings?